Navasmeet/Airbna/README.md

          2. Nodejs installed
 Running the app

-In api directory , open cmd and type node index.js (to install the dependencies defined in package.json file) In client directory , open cmd and type npm start and go to the browser and type localhost:3000 to run the application.
+In api directory , open cmd and type node index.js
+In client directory , open cmd and type npm start and go to the browser and type localhost:3000 to run the application.